harness/developer-hub/tutorials/build-code/ci-tutorial-kubernetes-cluster-build-infra.md

 7. Under **Optional Configuration**, add a **Report Path** and enter `*.xml`.
 8. Select **Apply Changes** to save the step.
-9. Add a **Build and Push an Image to Docker Registry** step to your Build stage.
-10. Configure the [Build and Push and Image to Docker Registry step](/docs/continuous-integration/ci-technical-reference/build-and-push-to-docker-hub-step-settings) as follows:
+9. Add a [Build and Push and Image to Docker Registry step](/docs/continuous-integration/ci-technical-reference/build-and-push-to-docker-hub-step-settings) to your Build stage, and configure it as follows:

    * **Name:** Enter a name, such as `Build and push image to Docker Registry`.
    * **Docker Connector:** Select the Docker Hub connector you created for the **Run** step.
    * **Docker Repository:** Enter your Docker Hub username and the destination repo name formatted as `[docker_username]/[repo_name]`.
 For example: `mydockerhub/ci_tutorial_repo`.
    * **Tags:** Add a tag and enter `<+pipeline.sequenceId>`.

-11. Select **Apply Changes** to save the step, and then select **Save** to save the pipeline.
+10. Select **Apply Changes** to save the step, and then select **Save** to save the pipeline.

 :::info